This post may contain affiliate links. Please read our disclosure policy.

 Variations & Substitutions

-• Skip the caramel & make it in a slow cooker: It hurts my heart, but you can skip the caramel, halve the sugar and make this in a slow cooker instead.
-You can also finish it in a slow cooker.
+• Skip the caramel & make it in a slow cooker: It hurts my heart, but you can skip the caramel, halve the sugar and make this recipe as crockpot apple butter or instant pot apple butter instead.
+You can also finish it in a slow cooker instead of stovetop!

 • Different spices: Experiment with the type and amount of spice that you enjoy.
 This would also be delightful with apple pie spice or pumpkin spice!